-Good afternoon, friends and neighbors!
+Good evenings, friends and neighbors.

 Good evening, friends and neighbors.